-While over the past two years cryto-currencies such as Bitcoin have peaked and dipped, mining for crypto-currencies has continued to intensify to the point where at present it's difficult to almost impossible for ordinary computer uses to mine them in any manner that is cost-effective.
+On the market for the best mining CPU 2020 has to offer?
+It's worth knowing that while over the past two years, cryto-currencies such as Bitcoin have peaked and dipped, mining for crypto-currencies has continued to intensify to the point where at present it's difficult to almost impossible for ordinary computer uses to mine them in any manner that is cost-effective.

-Here then are the best in mining CPU's still on the market.
+Here then are the best mining CPUs still on the market in 2020.

 - What is Bitcon?
 Understanding Bitcoin and cryptocurrencies